npatta01/web-deep-learning-classifier/README.md

 ### Upload model to GitHub repo
-This code is run where? on GCP?  what is "np-training-private"?
+If you train the model as in this repo, the model is saved to the `models` folder.
+Download the `final.pth` to your local computer.
+In your GitHub project repo, .gitignore is set up to not upload the final.pth file This code is run where? on GCP?  what is "np-training-private"?
 ```
 gsutil -m cp -r models/* gs://np-training-private/models/food101/